Therapy for Parkinson’s

 Where the Stem Cells for Parkinson’s Disease Come From

-Although bone marrow-derived stem cells can be used as a potent source of stem cells, one of the richest stores of stem cells lies just beneath your skin.
-This fatty layer is known as adipose tissue.
-When used in stem cell therapy, the Parkinson’s stem cells harvested from the patient’s own adipose fat travel to the nervous system.
+Although bone marrow-derived stem cells can be used as a potent source of stem cells, there are many tools in a full service regenerative model.
+When bone marrow derived stem cells are used in stem cell therapy, they are put in a position to travel to the nervous system.
 We never use embryonic stem cells or cells from any source other than the patient’s own body.

 Therapy with Parkinson’s stem cells is designed to improve blood flow to the brain and work to repair as much nerve damage present there as possible.
 The stem cell Parkinson’s therapy can slow down PD’s degenerative progression by working to repair or replace the brain’s neurons and tissues that have been damaged.